H\"older coverings of sets of small dimension: Covers of small sets by H o lder graphs

 so the task is to establish the lower bound.

-Let $\{B_j\}$ be a cover of $G_{\pi/8}(d,1)$, where $B_j$ is a ball of radius $2^{-n_j}$, with all $n_j$ sufficiently large.
-Since $Q_1\times Q_2\subset\dir^{-1}(G_{\pi/8}(d,1))$ by our choice of $Q_1, Q_2$, there is a cover of $A'$ consisting, for each $j$, of $K'''_\delta 2^{\delta n_j}$ balls of radius $2^{n_j}$.
+Let $\{B_j\}$ be a cover of $\Delta(A')$, where $B_j$ is a ball of radius $2^{-n_j}$, with all $n_j$ sufficiently large.
+Since $Q_1\times Q_2\subset\dir^{-1}(G_{\pi/8}(d,1))$ by our choice of $Q_1, Q_2$, there is a cover of $A'$ consisting, for each $j$, of $K'''_\delta 2^{\delta n_j}$ balls of radius $2^{-n_j}$.
 Hence

-This, however, shows that $G_{\pi/8}(d,1)$ has Hausdorff dimension $\ge 2t-2\delta$ which, letting $\delta\to 0$, completes the proof. \end{proof}
+This, however, shows that $\Delta(A')\subset\dir(A)$ has Hausdorff dimension $\ge 2t-2\delta$ which, letting $\delta\to 0$, completes the proof. \end{proof}

 \begin{remark} We believe that fractal percolation should witness the sharpness of Theorem \ref{thm:holder} for all values of $k$, but the proof given above strongly uses that $k=1$.
-We note, however, that it follows directly from the methods from \cite{ShmerkinSuomala2017} that if $t>(d-k)/2$, then the $t$-dimensional fractal percolation set $A$ has the property that if for every $V\in G(d,k)$ there are points $x,y\in A$ with $y-x\in V$; see \cite[Remark 5.10]{ShmerkinSuomala2017}.
-Thus in this case there are no exceptional directions at all in Theorem \ref{thm:holder}. \end{remark}
+We note, however, that it follows directly from the methods from \cite{ShmerkinSuomala2017} that if $t>(d-k)/2$, then the $t$-dimensional fractal percolation set $A$ has the property that for every $V\in G(d,k)$ there are points $x,y\in A$ with $y-x\in V$; see \cite[Remark 5.10]{ShmerkinSuomala2017}.
+Thus in this case all directions are exceptional in Theorem \ref{thm:holder}. \end{remark}

 \begin{corollary} For any $t\in (0,(d-1)/2]$, there exists a compact set $A$ with $\dimh(A)=\dimb(A)=t$ such that

 \end{corollary}

 Finally, we show that the exceptional set of planes can be (and often is) a dense $G_\delta$ subset of $G(d,k)$.
 Since dense $G_\delta$ subsets of complete metric spaces have full packing dimension, this also shows that in Theorem \ref{thm:holder} one cannot hope to measure the dimension of the exceptional set by packing dimension. \begin{lemma} Let $0<k<d$.
 If the direction set of $A\subset\R^d$ is dense in $\R^d$, then